 TCATA is committed to notifying persons regarding significant types of threatening events or situations that may occur on or near its campus properties.
 TCATA defines emergency notification as the attempt to properly and to immediately notify affected persons of events, incidents, or situations that potentially threaten or endanger lives or significant property, and in such cases that the information contained within the notification may substantially reduce the likelihood of individuals or groups being victimized.
 "Properly" is defined as the reasonable issuance of information given the capabilities of TCATA.
-"Immediately" is defined as the release of information as soon as verifiable or credible information can be reasonably received, understood, formatted and delivered via useable mass notification must be received by decision-makers, a determination must be made that the information should be released, the material must be put together in an understandable manner, and the information must be released and received by viable stakeholders.
+"Immediately" is defined as the release of information as soon as verifiable or credible information can be reasonably received, understood, formatted and delivered via useable mass notification systems.
+This definition takes into account the fact that everything cannot happen at once: information must be received by decision-makers, a determination must be made that the information should be released, the material must be put together in an understandable manner, and the information must be released and received by viable stakeholders.
 "Affected persons" includes members of the campus community (i.e., TCATA employees and students) and visitors while on the TCATA campus.
 For this designation, members of the TCATA campus community include any currently employed TCATA employee and any currently enrolled TCATA student.